Quit India speech: Speech content and meaning

 The Quit India speech was delivered in two languages, starting first in Hindi then followed by a shortened English version.
-Through out the speech Gandhi affirms his commitment to non-violent protest and asserts that this movement would follow in the same fashion.
+Throughout the speech Gandhi affirms his commitment to non-violent protest and asserts that this movement would follow in the same fashion.

 The speech begins with Gandhi outlining his intentions to gain independence for India to the All India Congress Committee.
-He makes two especially crucial points in this part of the speech; a resolution based on “ahimsa”, an ancient Indian principle of non-violence, and expressing no hatred towards the British.
+He makes two especially crucial points in this part of the speech; a resolution based on "ahimsa", an ancient Indian principle of non-violence, and expressing no hatred towards the British.
 During the first part of the speech Gandhi reassured that their struggle was for India's independence not a fight for power.
-He proclaimed that “there had never been a more democratic struggle for freedom in world history than India's”.
+He proclaimed that "there had never been a more democratic struggle for freedom in world history than India's".

 After the resolution was passed, Gandhi presented the second part of his speech.
 Addressed to many subgroups such as Muslim's and Hindu's.
 Gandhi outlines what the resolution asks of their participation in the movement.
 Gandhi again preaches non-violence as his basic premise for the movement.

 The third part of the speech was presented in English, in which Gandhi directly addressed the Western world.
 This third portion of the speech clearly described how the resolution called for the independence of India from British colonial rule in such a way that Western audiences would be able to understand.
-This third section also stated that “this overthrow of British Rule would begin immediately.”.
+This third section also stated that "this overthrow of British Rule would begin immediately.".
 It also provided an image of a unified India and provided a sketch of how the movement would play out.
-The English portion of the speech concluded with what would become the mantra of the entire Quit India Movement - “Do or Die.”.
-This phrase came from an 1854 poem titled “Charge of the Light Brigade, written by Alfred, Lord Tennyson to commemorate a failed military action during the Crimean War.
-Gandhi had had a fascination with this phrase, using it several times in other addresses such as in 1904 to commemorate the actions of the British Indian Army in numerous conflicts they had fought over the “past several decades”, including the Younghusband expedition.
+The English portion of the speech concluded with what would become the mantra of the entire Quit India Movement - "Do or Die.".
+This phrase came from an 1854 poem titled "Charge of the Light Brigade", written by Alfred, Lord Tennyson to commemorate a failed military action during the Crimean War.
+Gandhi had had a fascination with this phrase, using it several times in other addresses such as in 1904 to commemorate the actions of the British Indian Army in numerous conflicts they had fought over the "past several decades", including the Younghusband expedition.
 It then became the mantra of the Quit India Movement.